-The Final Report shall be a public document and is limited to 25-pages.
-If the Recipient has obtained confidential status from the CEC and will be preparing a confidential version of the Final Report as well, the Recipient shall perform the following activities for both the public and confidential versions of the Final Report.
+The Final Report shall be a public document limited to 25 pages.
+If the Recipient has obtained confidential status from the CEC and will be preparing a confidential version of the Final Report, the Recipient shall perform the following activities for both the public and confidential versions of the Final Report.

 In addition to any other applicable requirements, the Final Report must comply with the Americans with Disabilities Act (ADA) of 1990 (42 U.S.C.
-12101 et seq.), which prohibits discrimination on the basis of disability; all applicable regulations and guidelines issued pursuant to the ADA; Cal.
+12101 et seq.), which prohibits discrimination based on disability; all applicable regulations and guidelines issued pursuant to the ADA; Cal.
 Gov. Code sects.
 7405 and 11135; and Web Content Accessibility Guidelines 2.0, or a subsequent version, as published by the Web Accessibility Initiative of the World Wide Web Consortium at a minimum Level AA success criteria.

-Prepare an Outline of the Final Report, if requested by the CAM.

-- Prepare a Final Report complying with ADA requirements and following the latest version of the Final Report guidelines which will be provided by the CAM.
+- Prepare an Outline of the Final Report. - Prepare a Draft Final Report complying with ADA requirements and following the latest version of the Final Report guidelines which will be provided by the CAM.
 The CAM shall provide written comments on the Draft Final Report within fifteen (15) working days of receipt.
-The Final Report must be completed at least 60 days before the end of the Agreement Term. - Submit Final Report in Microsoft Word format or similar electronic format as approved by the CAM.
+The Final Report must be completed at least 60 days before the end of the Agreement Term.

+• Submit Final Report in Microsoft Word format or similar electronic format as approved by the CAM.

-- Outline of the Final Report, if requested
+- Outline of the Final Report

 - Draft Final Report

 - Final Report